 Utilize Upper for Shipping Potted Plants

 Certain plants can survive in the mail for about a week, but every plant has its own unique needs when it comes to staying healthy.
-To ensure that your plant survives the trip through the mail, you’ll need to research what it needs and ship live plants on a timeframe that allows for those needs.
-Such as shipping a live plant that needs lots of water and direct sunlight in two business days.
+To ensure that your plant survives the trip through the mail, you’ll need to research what it needs, and ship live plants on delivery committment time.
+Such as shipping a live plant that needs semi-dry soil, lots of water, and direct sunlight in two business days.

 - Priority Mail: One-working-day delivery, flat-rate boxes start at $7 for 1lb or less.